b4ck5p4c3/B4CKSP4CE-Display/README.md

   </a>
 </div>

-REST API for [B4CKSP4CE](https://0x08.in/) hackerspace LED display.
+REST API, Websocket & Lua interpreter for [B4CKSP4CE](https://0x08.in/) hackerspace LED display.
 Backend written using Spring Framework.
 Fronted written using React + node.js.

 Swagger available at `/swagger-ui/index.html`\
 To find the web panel `/`